mzwaa/web_programming_fundamentals-/git-tutorial-101/Tutorial_07_Merging_and_Conflicts/README.md

-# Tutorial 07: Merging and Conflicts
+# Tutorial 07 Merging and Conflicts

-Description and objectives go here.
+Welcome to Tutorial 07 Merging and Conflicts.
+Complete the assignments below to reinforce your learning.